objstr() is a preact idiom for expressing class names. It is similar to the classnames library but simpler and more performant.

 Both classes and states can be assigned to the element, however, the states associated with a class are automatically disabled if that class is not set on the element.

-literal value are treated as static styles and the
+styles that are set to a true literal value are treated as static styles and the

 rewriter will set them as static string values.